DrJP99/myLPs/README.md

 SECRET='<your secret string, used to encode and decode tokens for the user>'
 ```

-To run the services in developer mode, run:
+To run the services in development mode, run:

 ```bash
 # myLPs/